simondilhas/practice_circle/docs/howto/organize/creating_a_circle.md

 - Are there any conflicts or unclear expectations?

 **Consider**:
-- Introducing **formal review of the Charta**: Does this document reflect our intention?
+- Introducing **formal review of the Manifesto**: Does this document reflect our intention?
 Should we propose any adaptations?

 ### Week 9-12: Becoming Autonomous